woocommerce/woocommerce/docs/extension-development/working-with-woocommerce-admin-pages.md

 Above, we’re creating a simple [functional React component](https://reactjs.org/docs/components-and-props.html#function-and-class-components) for the sake of demonstration, but a real-world extension would likely have a more complex nesting of components.

 When supplying a component to the list of WooCommerce Admin Pages, it’s important to make sure that the value you specify for `navArgs.id` matches the `id` for the page you register with `PageController` in your call to [`wc_admin_register_page()`](https://woocommerce.github.io/code-reference/namespaces/default.html#function_wc_admin_register_page).

+Pass the path to the parent page (the `path` value of the query arg for the parent page's url) as `navArgs.parentPath` to highlight that parent page's menu when this page is active.

 ## Further reading